dallaylaen/perl-mvc-neaf/README.md

 **View** is assumed to have just one method, `render()`, which receives a hashref and returns a pair of (content, content-type).

-**Controller** is reduced to just one function, which gets a request object and is expected to return a hashref.

-A pre-defined set of dash-prefixed control keys allows to control the framework's behaviour while all other keys are just sent to the view.

-**Request** object will depend on the underlying web-server.
-The same app, verbatim, should be able to run as PSGI app, CGI script, or Apache handler.
+**Controller** is a function that takes one argument (the request) and either returns a hash for rendering, or dies.

+`die 403;` is a valid way to generate a configurable error page.

-Request knows all you need to know about the outside world.
+**Request** contains everything the application needs to know about the outside world.

 # EXAMPLE